radiantlogic-v8/documentation-new/documentation/command-line-configuration-guide/09-task-launch-commands.md

 ## Scheduling Global Identity Viewer Reports

 Reports can be configured and generated using the Global Identity Viewer tool.
 After you have used the Global Identity Viewer to configure a report, you can schedule the report to be generated using the command described in this section.
-For more information on the Global Identity Viewer, see the RadiantOne Global Identity Viewer Guide.
+For more information on the Global Identity Viewer, see the {RadiantOne Global Identity Viewer Guide](/documentation/global-identity-viewer-guide/01-introduction).

 ### schedule-report